 We have now been Baby Led Weaning for 3 months.
 LP has still only fed herself, we have never spoon fed her.
 BLW is definitely a way of life for us now and I am so glad that we started weaning this way.
 LP is putting on more than enough weight, has dropped milk feeds and is thriving.
+I’m going to talk about how baby led weaning is going for us and at the end of this post there’s a cheese scones recipe too.

 The last three months have flown by and the BLW journey is going really well.
 It is now so easy to have meals with LP, to share our food with her and she generally tries everything.